lherrera001/developer-website/STYLE_GUIDE.md

 ## Using linters

 Linting is the process of running a program that will analyse code for potential errors.
-The New Relic Developer Site currently has linting configurations that will assist you in creating content.
+The Simplify Developer Site currently has linting configurations that will assist you in creating content.

 - [eslint-plugin-markdown](https://github.com/eslint/eslint-plugin-markdown)
 - [markdownlint](https://github.com/DavidAnson/markdownlint)